soyounglee/so-simple-theme/research.md

 [**Presentation**]

+* Jan 2020. &nbsp;&nbsp; **So Young Lee** and Jiwon Yun.
+When are wh-island effects enhanced?
+The 94th LSA Annual Meeting of the Linguistic Society of America, New Orleans [forthcoming]
+* Oct 2019. &nbsp;&nbsp; **So Young Lee** and Jiwon Yun Another source of wh-island effects.
+The 27th Japanese/Korean Linguistics Conference Sogang University, Korea.
+* Jun 2019. &nbsp;&nbsp; **So Young Lee**.
+Processing of long-distance dependencies in Korean.
+2019 Annual Summer Meeting of the Linguistic Society of Korea.
+Chonnam National University, Korea.
+* Mar 2019. &nbsp;&nbsp; **So Young Lee.** A case study of long-distance dependencies in Korean with wh-scope.
+32nd Annual CUNY Sentence Processing Conference.
+University of Colorado, Boulder.
 * Jun 2018.&nbsp;&nbsp; **So Young Lee**, Lei Liu, Hongchen Wu, Jiwon Yun.
 Syntax and Prosody Interface of Wh-scope in Mandarin.
 9th Speech Prosody conference.
 Poznań, Poland.
 * May 2018.&nbsp;&nbsp; **So Young Lee**, Hongchen Wu, Lei Liu, Jiwon Yun.
 The effect of the surface syntactic positions of wh-phrases on wh-scope.
 The 26th Annual Meeting of the International Association of Chinese Linguistics, University of Wisconsin Madison.
 * Mar 2018.&nbsp;&nbsp; **So Young Lee**, Hongchen Wu, Lei Liu, Jiwon Yun.
 The difference between perception and production of prosodic information in Chinese wh-scope disambiguation.
 Penn Linguistics Conference 42, University of Pennsylvania.